Fusionmedstaff

 3. Maintain your license

 Once you’ve received your nursing license, it’s important to maintain it to continue practicing nursing in multiple states.
-Maintaining a compact nursing license may require meeting certain education requirements for each of the states where you’re licensed.
+Maintaining a multistate license may require meeting certain education requirements for each of the states where you’re licensed.
 This can include taking courses, attending seminars or workshops, and participating in other continuing education activities approved by the individual state boards of nursing.

 Continuing education units (CEUs) for the nursing compact license allow nurses to stay up-to-date on the latest advancements in healthcare and ensure you’re providing high-quality care to your patients.
 With regular updates on new trends in medicine, nurses can provide effective treatment while protecting yourself and your patients from any potential harm.

-What states are compact states for nursing?
+What states are current nursing compact states?

 🌍 Alabama